The Happy Healthy Brain Diet

 You are losing tryptophan!

 But why try so hard to have more tryptophan if it is so easy to ‘eat’?
 That is because tryptophan also has ‘enemies’: the enzymes TDO and IDO, which are made when the body experiences stress.
-These enzymes break down tryptophan and therefore the tryptophan can’t be made into serotonin.
+These enzymes break down tryptophan.
+Therefore, tryptophan can’t be made into serotonin.
 Stress is however, not completely avoidable, nor should it be.
 Stress can also be eustress, a positive kind of stress that drives you towards your goals.
 Eustress is actually vital for a healthy, happy brain.
 But, as with everything, you shouldn’t have too much of it, so that your body remains in balance.
-You can find more on stress here.
+This post will teach you much more about stress and managing stress.

 Other happy foods